makarandp0/surya/UNIFIED_LOGIN_GUIDE.md

-# ChromePass - Unified Login Experience
+# Surya - Unified Login Experience

-ChromePass has been redesigned to provide a unified login experience that combines password generation and TOTP codes in a single interface.
+Surya has been redesigned to provide a unified login experience that combines password generation and TOTP codes in a single interface.

 ## What's New